BogdanZ19/optimization-agent/README.md

-# Java Code Optimizer Agent
+# Java Code Optimization Agent

-The **Java Code Optimizer** is an intelligent desktop application that leverages an AI agent (Gemini) to analyze and optimize Java source code.
+The **Optimization Agent** is an intelligent desktop application that leverages an AI agent (Gemini) to analyze and optimize Java source code.
 It utilizes a Spring Boot backend to manage the optimization loop and a Java Swing desktop interface for user interactions.

 ## 🚀 Features